BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 ## 7. Create a Pull Request

 Congratulations, you have created a new draft profile and are now ready to create a Pull Request on the [Bioschemas website repository](https://github.com/BioSchemas/bioschemas.github.io).
-Always suggest at least one possible reviewer as your PR cannot be merged unless one reviewer has approved.
+Always suggest at least one possible reviewer as your PR cannot be merged unless one reviewer has approved it.